 Sunday:

-Participants are required to pay a non-refundable program fee of $500.
-All participants
+Participants are required to pay a non-refundable program fee of $500, which can be

 cost averages $500), and university housing and meals (actual cost averages $2,800).